kubealex/libvirt-ocp4-provisioner/README.md

 PXE is automatic, based on MAC binding to different OCP nodes role, so no need of choosing it from the menus, this means you can just run the playbook, take a beer and have your fully running OCP up and running.

-The version can be selected freely, by specifying the desired one (i.e. 4.2.33, 4.7.7) or the latest stable release with "stable".
+The version can be selected freely, by specifying the desired one (i.e. 4.10.x, 4.12.7) or the latest stable release with "stable". **Versions before 4.6 are not supported anymore**

 Now support for **Single Node Openshift - SNO** has been added!
 ## **bastion** and **loadbalancer** VMs spec: